 Lydia Flackett

-Lydia Flackett is a third-year chemical engineering undergraduate student.
+Lydia Flackett is a fourth year chemical engineering undergraduate student.
 She is interested in studying polymer physics and renewable materials.
 Her current research investigates the practical handling of thin synthetic polymers.
 Outside of the lab, she enjoys going to yoga, finding new places to go hiking, and learning how to ski.

 Pets